 Thanks for barring her: Digvijaya on Sadhvi Pragya

-Bhopal, May 02: Congress candidate from Bhopal Lok Sabha seat Digvijay Singh welcomed the Election Commission's order barring his BJP rival Pragya Singh Thakur from campaigning for 72 hours.
+Bhopal, May 02: Congress candidate from Bhopal Lok Sabha seat Digvijay Singh welcomed the Election Commission (EC)'s order barring his Bharatiya Janata Party (BJP) rival Pragya Singh Thakur from campaigning for 72 hours.

 It would have been better if her nomination had been cancelled, he said, reacting to the development.